Located at the crossroads of central, eastern and south-eastern Europe, Romania is a member of the European Union and has 16 commercial airports.

 In order for an unmanned-on-board motorised aircraft to be operated in the national airspace it must hold an identification/registration document.
 This certificate can be obtained by submitting the request together with the relevant documents to the Romanian Civil Aeronautic Authority, in accordance with the Airworthiness Directive No. DN: 14-02-001.5 The fee for obtaining the registration certificate is €90 plus VAT per aircraft (according to OMTI 1305/2012).

-In the event the unmanned-on-board motorised aircraft already holds a registration certificate or an equivalent document issued by another country, the RCAA may recognise such document.
+In the event the unmanned-on-board motorised aircraft already holds a registration certificate or an equivalent document issued by another country, the RCAA may recognise this document.

 ii National flight permit for aircraft with a maximum takeoff mass of more than 15 kilograms